-NRSG 200 (Spring 2022)
+NRSG 200

-Students must complete the ATI Entrance Critical Thinking Assessment as part of their NRSG 200 expectations.
-Failure to complete the assessment will result in an incomplete grade until the requirement is met.
+Students must complete the ATI Self-Assessment Inventory and the Entrance Critical Thinking Assessments as part of the NRSG 200 expectations.
+Failure to complete these assessments will result in an incomplete grade until the requirement is met.
+There is no minimum benchmark for these assessments.

-NRSG 456 (Spring 2022)
+NRSG 456

 Students must complete the ATI Exit Critical Thinking Assessment as part of their NRSG 456 expectations.
 Failure to complete the assessment will result in an incomplete grade until the requirement is met.
+There is no minimum benchmark for this assignment.